theoskille/hyperbolic-model-registry/README.md

 Perfect for this use case - runs on the same machine as the backend with persistent storage and no external dependencies.

+NOTE: I originally wanted to deploy on Vercel, but Vercel is strictly serverless, which does not support sqlite.
+Hence my deployment decision.

 ### UI/UX Choices

 - Terminal-inspired design for that dev-friendly feel